pgcentralfoundation/pgrx/docs/src/contributing/pgrx-internal.md

 ### About macros and pgrx modules

-Currently, pgrx only assumes that pgrx is used as the primary interface.
-Most pgrx code is introduced by being generated via macros, which themselves may get used in odd situations.
-It is thus somewhat important to qualify most code that is introduced via macros using `::pgrx` along with some module, so that the actual top level crate named pgrx is used.
+Currently, PGRX (the collection of libraries and tools) only assumes that this crate is used as the primary interface.
+Most pgrx code is generated via macros, which themselves may get used in odd situations.
+It is thus somewhat important to qualify most code that is introduced via macros by using `::pgrx` along with some module, so that the actual top-level crate named pgrx is used.

-Thus most every crate is named `pgrx-{module}` and also introduced as `pgrx::{module}`.
+Thus almost every library crate is named `pgrx-{module}` and also introduced as `pgrx::{module}`.
-This only includes other runtime libraries, not the build tooling.

 ### pgrx::prelude